 If you’ve ever wondered what a year’s worth of butter looks like there’s a shot of my newly stocked cellar freezer (please excuse the lighting).
 Some are in large jars, they are to be made into ghee or used for baking.
 The smaller jars are for slathering and are either sweet or cultured and various forms of salted, i.e. salted, salty, and chunky salt.

-since we’re down here, my cellar was built somewhere from the 1830-50′s. when we bought the house there were a kazillion spiderwebs everywhere here. they were as thick as dreads. nothing a little sweeping and vacuuming couldn’t fix. because of the modern day furnace that we installed it’s not a good root cellar – unfortunately, it doesn’t get cold enough. it makes for a great larder though, it’s good enough for wine-storage (essential) and i’ve even fermented down here in summers hot but not as hot as this. those crocks are empty now tho. (don’t worry, there will be cabbage in the fall garden and kimchi to be made!) and yes that is cheap mexican beer at the bottom, and a bottle of dom on the top. what can i say? i like to go high-low.
+Since we’re down here, my cellar was built somewhere from the 1830-50′s.
+When we bought the house there were a kazillion spiderwebs everywhere here.
+They were as thick as dreads.
+Nothing a little sweeping and vacuuming couldn’t fix.
+Because of the modern day furnace that we installed it’s not a good root cellar – unfortunately, it doesn’t get cold enough.
+It makes for a great larder though, it’s good enough for wine-storage (essential) and I’ve even fermented down here in summers hot but not as hot as this.
+Those crocks are empty now though. (don’t worry, there will be cabbage in the fall garden and kimchi to be made!) and yes that is cheap Mexican beer at the bottom, and a bottle of dom on the top.
+What can I say?
+I like to go high-low.